jaesharma/motokobootcamp2023/README.md

-## Motoko-Bootcamp 2023 Challeges & their solutions
+## Motoko-Bootcamp 2023 Challeges & their solution